-Analyze the requirements for a new feature request for the JEdit application.
-You will need to select one of the new feature requests listed below.
+Analyze the requirements for a new feature request for the OpenStack system (or alternatively, for the MatPlotLib library).
+You will need to select a new feature request from the list of requests in the project request list.
 Your analysis will include a goal model to explore the user's requirements, a domain model to map out the domain entities, and a set of use cases describing how the users will use the requested feature.
-Finally, you will complete a robustness analysis to explore how these use cases map onto the architecture of UML.
+Finally, you will complete a robustness analysis to explore how these use cases map onto the existing architecture.
 You are not required to implement the new feature for this assignment (but will be doing so for the next assignment).